avamsykiran/SRE/README.md

         3. docker offers its deployment on a varity of instrucments like eith on a physical machine, or on a virual machien or on a cloud ..et.,

-        4. docker contianers are very light weight and are scalble.
+        4. docker contianers are very light weight and are scalable.

+    Docker Installation

+        1. Setup the pre-required environment for windows
+                a) Hardware must support virtualization
+                b) Windows 11 / 10 pro is needed
+                c) Windows Hypervisor Package and WSL 3.0 For WSL (open powershell in administraor mode)

+                            wsl --install

+                            restart the system and runt he below command to verify

+                            wsl -l -v

+        2. Install Docker / DockerDesktop  = (Docker Engine and Docker CLI)